allenlin90/jb-engine/README.md

 ### Features
 1. Side drawer all users to navigate.
 2. Provide a simple, direct view for users to browse news.
+   1. Help users search for certain headline
+   2. Filter resource into preferrable sorted list
+3. `News` route
+   1. "Filter" button is disabled by default and will be activated after the source list is fetched.
+   2. A button fixed at bottom right corner to allow users to navigate to the top.
+   3. News card
+      1. "Read more" to local link to news details.
+      2. A button next to "pencial-edit" to visit original source.

 ### Vue App Structure
 1. `App.vue` is the main entry point which contains `router-view` to render components on different routes with a defined layout.
+The followings are the main view in the app.
+   1. News
+   2. News Detail
+   3. History
 2. `NewsGrid` is the main component to show the list of news.
 Each news is rendered in a child component `NewsCard`.
 3. Users can check news in details on `NewsPost` access with `/news/:id`, while `id` is provided as the `props` to the component.
 4. Global `OverlayLoader` can be triggered when the component is fetching/loading data.